Starting School Checklist

 Morning / Evening Schedules

-Whether your child has special needs or not, a Visual Schedule is an excellent way to bring order to their day in a clear concise way, in a way that they can understand.
+Whether your child is Autistic or not, a Visual Schedule is an excellent way to bring order to their day in a clear concise way, in a way that they can understand.
 I have noticed that my son Jack’s anxiety abates when he knows what is happening for the day and what to expect.

 Visit the school